qd-cae/qd-cae-python/README.md

 a boost.
 Use it, build more awesome applications with it, share your projects too and if possible contribute.

+*Changelog 05.01.2017*

+New functions:
+ - d3plot.info() : listing information about data in d3plot.
+ - d3plot.get_nodeByIndex(index) : get a node by $index \in [0,nNodes)$

+Python3 wheels work with following limits:
+ - No femzip support on windows
+ - Binout reader buggy (linux and windows)

 # Sub-Modules

 Current Module List: